The ideal Google Shopping budget

-To tackle this, ensure your product titles and descriptions are optimized.
-You should also optimize the landing page, ensuring that there’s a seamless transition between landing on the page and making a purchase.
+To tackle this, ensure your product titles and descriptions are optimised.
+You should also optimise the landing page, ensuring that there’s a seamless transition between landing on the page and making a purchase.
 Here you can also include more relevant information about the product.

-Another option is to utilize negative keywords to remove search queries that lead to a low conversion rate.
+Another option is to utilise negative keywords to remove search queries that lead to a low conversion rate.
 We’ll talk about negative keywords in the section below.

 Still curious about bounce rates?